-Commonly known as the ‘Fiancé’ visa, the Prospective Marriage visa is for people who are outside Australia and who are engaged to be married to an Australian citizen, an Australian Permanent Resident (PR) or an eligible New Zealand citizen.
+Commonly known as the ‘Fiancé visa’, the Prospective Marriage visa is for people who are outside Australia and who are engaged to be married to an Australian citizen, Australian permanent resident or eligible New Zealand citizen.

-The Prospective Marriage visa can only be applied for outside Australia (offshore).
+The Prospective Marriage visa can only be applied for outside Australia.
 There is no onshore equivalent to the Prospective Marriage visa.

-A relationship that qualifies for a Prospective Marriage visa is one where the Applicant is in a genuine a continuing relationship with an Australian citizen or an Australian PR (the ‘Sponsor’).
+A relationship that qualifies for a Prospective Marriage visa is one where the Applicant is in a genuine a continuing relationship with an Australian citizen or Australian permanent resident (the ‘Sponsor’).
 The Applicant and Sponsor must be engaged at the time of the Application.
-As gay marriages are not currently recognised in Australia these couple cannot take the Fiancé visa route and must go for the Partner visa by De Facto option.
+As gay marriages are not currently recognized in Australia these couple cannot take the Fiancé visa route must go for the Partner visa by de facto option.

 Both the Applicant and Sponsor must satisfy certain eligibility criteria or the visa will not be granted.
 For example: the Sponsor must be an approved person in that they can demonstrate that they can provide adequate accommodation and financial support for their partners first two years of settlement.
 The Applicant must be able to satisfy Australia’s health and character criteria.